What are Probiotics and The Benefits of Probiotics - Teelixir

 Regarding lab-grown probiotics, there is a new category of probiotic supplements known as spore-based probiotics.
 These probiotics are encapsulated in a spore form, allowing them to survive the harsh environment of the gastrointestinal tract.
 Our stomach, with its highly acidic pH of 2.0, is designed to eliminate pathogens and bacteria.

-Refrigerated probiotics undoubtedly have beneficial effects on the gut.
-However, they often serve as a temporary solution or can even worsen gut health in some cases.
+Refrigerated probiotics may have beneficial effects on the gut.
+However, they often serve as a temporary solution or may potentially affect gut health in some cases.

 The Quality of Probiotics Varies Widely